selenium-compose/selenium-compose.io/content/actions/click.md

 menu:
   docs:
     parent: "actions"
-    weight: 5
+    weight: 3
 draft: false
 toc: true
 ---

-If a WebElement located `click` waits until the WebElement become clickable before performing click unless `ignore_clickable` has been set `true`
+If a WebElement location is given `click` waits until the WebElement become clickable before performing click unless `ignore_clickable` has been set `true`

 {{% note %}}
-Skip using `ignore_clickable` property unless you really have to.
+Avoid using `ignore_clickable` property unless you really have to.
 Each WebElement has to be checked if it is clickable before performing click on it.

 If the flag has been set to `true` and the WebElement is not present in the DOM or is not clickable the scenario will fail which may cause confusion in debugging.
 {{% /note %}}